zoghal/cakephp-entity/README.markdown

 The `Entity` class is the default class used as the result of objects.
-If there is a class with the model's name + 'Entity', that class is uses instead. (i.e. For model "Post", the class "PostEntity" is used)
+If there is a class with the model's name + 'Entity', that class is used instead. (i.e. For model "Post", the class "PostEntity" is used)

 ```php
 <?php